Frankenhardt

 Frankenhardt is a rural Gemeinde (municipality) in the district of Schwäbisch Hall in Baden-Württemberg in Germany.
 It consists of thirty-nine villages, hamlets and other settlements.
-The largest village is Oberspeltach, followed by Gründelhardt.
+The largest village is Honhardt, followed by Gründelhardt and Oberspeltach.
 The township lies about twenty kilometres east of the town of Schwäbisch Hall.

-The township was created in 1975 by the merger of the townships of Gründelhardt and Honhardt with the recently incorporated Oberspeltach municipality.
+The township was created in 1974 by the merger of the townships of Gründelhardt and Honhardt.
+One year later, the new created township was merged with the municipality of Oberspeltach.